eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   Module: server

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-cap <active/available/raw> [arg]
+cap <ls/list/req/raw> [arg]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Description: displays CAP status or sends a raw CAP command to the server. "available" will list the capabilities supported by the server, "active" will list the capabilities Eggdrop has negotiated with the server, and raw will send a raw CAP command to the server.
+  Description: displays CAP status or sends a raw CAP command to the server. "ls" will list the capabilities supported by the server, "list" will list the capabilities Eggdrop has negotiated with the server, "req" will request a capability from the server, and raw will send a raw CAP command to the server.
 If sending a raw command, it must be submitted in arg as a single string.
 For example, to request capabilities foo and bar, you would use [cap raw "REQ :foo bar"].

   Returns: nothing